-When you’re crunched for time when baking, nothing beats a good boxed brownie mix.
-Today, I’m sharing ways to make boxed brownies better.
-And everyone will think they are homemade!
+When you’re crunched for time, nothing beats a good boxed brownie mix.
+Here are 8 great ways to make boxed brownies better!

 When those times come, I turn to my pantry and my stockpile of boxed brownie mix.
 Ghirardelli is my favorite, but tell me in the comments if there’s another mix that I’m missing out on!